-1. The House of Representatives shall be composed members chosen every second year by the people of several States; and the electors in each State shall fizens of the Confederate States, and have the qualoations requisite for electors of the most numerous branch of the State Legislature; but no person of reign birth not a citizen of the Confederate States all be allowed to vote for any officers, civil or politi-

-2. No person shall be a representative who shall not we attained the age of twenty-five years, and be a izen of the Confederate States, and who shall not. hen elected, be an inhabitant of that State in which
+i.
+The House of Representatives shall be composed of members chosen every second year by the people of the several States; and the electors in each State shall becitizens of the Confederate States, and have the qualineations requisite for electors of the most numerous branch of the State Legislature; but no person of foreign birth not a citizen of the Confederate States shall be allowed to vote for any officers, civil or politi- proved by the President.
+State of Federal.
+2. No person shall be a representative who shall not have attained the age of twenty-five years, and be a citizen of the Confederate States, and who shall not. when elected, be an inhabitant of that State in which he shall be chosen.

-Representatives and direct taxes shall be apporamong the several States which may be included this Confederacy according to their repective bers, which shall be determined by adding to the le number of free persons, including those bound ervite for a term of years, and excluding Indians taxed, three-fifths of all slaves.
-The actual enueration shall be made within three years after the meeting of the Congress of the Confederate States. within every subsequent term of ten years, in such mer as they shall, by law, direct.
-The number of esentatives shall not exceed one for every fifty sand, but each State shall have at least one represtative; and until such enumeration shall be made e State of South Carolina shall be entitled to choose the State of Georgia ten, the State of Alabama ne the State of Florida two, the State of Mississippi gen, the State of Louisiana six and the State of
+3. Representatives and direct taxes shall be apportioned among the several States which may be included within this Confederacy according to their repective numbers, which shall be determined by adding to the whole number of free persons, including those bound to service for a term of years, and excluding Indians not taxed, three-fifths of all slaves.
+The actual enumeration shall be made within three years after the first meeting of the Congress of the Confederate States, and within every subsequent term of ten years, in such manner as they shall, by law, direct.
+The number of rep esentatives shall not exceed one for every fifty bousand; but each State shall have at least one representative; and until such enumeration shall be made the State of South Carolina shall be entitled to choose six the State of Georgia ten, the State of Alabama nine, the State of Florida two, the State of Mississippi seven; the State of Louisiana six, and the State of

-4. When vacancies happen in the representation om any State, the Executive authority thereof shall ne writs of election to fill such vacancies.
+Texassix. .
+4. When vacancies happen in the representation from any State, the Executive authority thereof shall sne writs of election to fill such vacancies.

-5. The House of Representatives shall choose their peaker and other officers, and shall have the sole ower of imperchment, except that any judicial or Tother federal officer resident and acting solely within The limits of any State, may be impeached by a vote two-thirds of both branches of the Legislature
+The House of Representatives shall choose their Speaker and other officers, and shall have the sole nower of impeachment, except that any judicial or other federal officer resident and acting solely within the limits of any State, may be impeached by a vote of two-thirds of both branches of the Legislature thereof.

-The Senate of the Confederate States shall be composed of two Senators from each State, chosen for years by the Legislature thereof, at the regular sion next immediately, preceding the commenceent of the term of service; and each Senator shall
+1. The Senate of the Confederate States shall b composed of two Senators from each State, chosen for six years by the Legislature thereof, at the regular session next immediately. preceding the commencement of the term of service; and each Senator shall have one vote.

-2. Immediately after they shall be assembled, in consequence of the first election, they shall be divided s equally as may be into three classes.
-The seats of States. he Senators of the first class shall be vacated at the xpiration of the second year; of the second class at e expiration of the fourth year; and of the third as at the expiration of the sixth year; so that oneird may be chosen every second year; and if vacans happen by resignation or otherwise during the reof the Legislature of any State the Executive ereof may make temporary appointments until the ext meeting of the Legislature, which shall then fill s they be equally divided.
-5. The Senate shall choose their other officers, and iso a President pro tempore in the absence of the Vice President, or when he shall exercise the office of Presiwant of the Confederate States.

-3. No person shall be a Senator who shall not have attained the age of thirty years, and be a citizen of the onfederate States, and who shall not, when elected, an inhabitant of the State for which he shall be
+2. Immediately after they shall be assembled, in consequence of the first election, they shall be divided as equally as may be into three classes.
+The seats of the Senators of the first class shall be vacated at the expiration of the second year; of the second class at the expiration of the fourth year; and of the thirl class at the expiration of the sixth year; so that onethird may be chosen every second year; and if vacanles happen by resignation or otherwise during the recess of the Legislature of any State, the Executive arts, by securing for limited times to authors and inthereof may make temporary appointments until the next meeting of the Legislature, which shall then fill such vacancies.
+3. No person shall be a Senator who shall not have attained the age of thirty years, and be a citizen of the Confederate States, and who shall not, when elected, he an inhabitant of the State for which he shall be less they be equally divided.